When Patients Record Sessions

 Smartphones are so common it's normal to see a patient holding their device during an office visit.
 But with smartphones a patient can also make voice or even video recordings of that doctor visit.
 It's easy to do, and you may not even know you are being recorded.

-by Keith Henaman in Documentation on Wednesday, January 30, 2019
+Posted in Risk Management on Wednesday, January 30, 2019

 A recent article in the Journal of the American Medical Association (JAMA) examined the issue of “Ethical Implications of Patients and Families Secretly Recording Conversations with Physicians.”